Locating a weather station

 Where is the Best Place to Locate a Weather Station

-Siting your home weather station correctly has more impact on data quality than the instrument itself.
+Locating your weather station correctly, more often than not has the biggest impact on data quality than the weather stations sensors themselves.

-For many people, the ideal location suggestions below will not be possible.
+For many, the ideal location suggestions below will not be possible.
 In which case place your weather station as close to these ideal locations as possible.

 Why Location Matters